AdobeDocs/target-learn.en/help/administration/set-up-account-preferences.md

 ---
-title: Set up Account Preferences in Adobe Target
+title: How to Set up Account Preferences
-description: null
-audience: administrator
-difficulty: 1
-author: Daniel Wright
+description: This video describes Adobe Target account preferences.
+Watch this video for examples of how different settings impact Adobe Target.
+role: Administrator
+level: Beginner
+topic: Administration
+feature: Administration & Configuration
-doc-type: setup
+doc-type: feature video
-activity-type: feature-video
+thumbnail:
+kt:
 ---

-# Set up Account Preferences
+# Set up Account Preferences in Adobe Target

+## Description

+In this video, you learn how to:

+* Describe the different account settings in Adobe Target

+## Intended Audience

+* Administrator

 >[!VIDEO](https://video.tv.adobe.com/v/17379/?quality=12)